Stardust-hyx/SetGNER/README.md

-This is the code for **SetGNER: General Named Entity Recognition as Entity Set Generation**.
+This is the code for **SetGNER: General Named Entity Recognition as Entity Set Generation** (EMNLP 2022).

-## Acknowledgement
-Part of the code is inherited from the repositories https://github.com/yhcc/BARTNER and https://github.com/fastnlp/fastNLP.

 ## Prerequisites
     transformers>=3.4.0